3.2 Traditional Ethnographic Approaches

 Despite Malinowski’s tremendous contributions to ethnography and anthropology generally, he was nevertheless a man of his time.
 A common view in the first half of the twentieth century was that many “primitive” cultures were quickly disappearing and features of those cultures needed to be preserved (salvaged) before they were lost.
 Anthropologists such as Malinowski, Franz Boas, and many of their students sought to document, photograph, and otherwise preserve cultural traditions in “dying” cultures in groups such as Native Americans and other traditional societies experiencing rapid change due to modernization, dislocation, and contact with outside groups.
 They also collected cultural artifacts, removing property from the communities and placing it in museums and private collections.
 This is what is known as salvage ethnography, the process of documenting and writing stories about people who were thought to be near extinction.

-black and white photo of Bronislaw Malinowski (center) with Trobriand Islanders.
+Black and white photo of Bronislaw Malinowski (center) with Trobriand Islanders circa in 1918

 Figure 3.3: Bronislaw Malinowski (center) with Trobriand Islanders circa 1918